-{\bf A continent without genuine multipartite entanglement for fermions.---} The above discussion holds for systems of quantum spins.
-Crucially, spin operators at different sites are independent (they commute with each other) because they represent bosons.
+The above discussion holds for systems of quantum spins.
+Crucially, spin operators at different sites are independent (they commute with each other) so that they obey bosonic statistics.
 However, there exist other particles in nature that do not commute, instead they acquire a minus sign upon exchange: fermions, like electrons or protons.
 Individual fermion operators possess this relative non-locality with other fermions, but observers nevertheless witness a local world since physical operators are made of an even number of fermions, and are thus bosonic.
+We shall consider fermions hopping on a lattice, as would pertain, for instance, to the fermionic Hubbard model that is used to describe various quantum materials.
 The density matrix of a physical fermionic system made of $m$ subsystems thus possesses even fermion parity.
 But how does fermion parity affects the definition of entanglement by constraining viable separable states?
 A natural notion follows from declaring that a fermionic $m$-party state is un-entangled if it can be written as $\rho^F_{\rm sep}=\sum_k p_k\rho^{(k)}_{1}\otimes\rho^{(k)}_{2}\otimes \cdots\otimes \rho^{(k)}_{m}$, where each $\rho^{(k)}_{j}$ has even parity and the $p_k$ form a probability distribution \cite{banuls2007entanglement,spee2018mode,shapourian2019entanglement}.
 This definition guarantees that the state has no quantum correlations among the $m$ components, and can thus be prepared locally.
 Certain states can be brought to this form, but where some $\rho^{(k)}_{j}$do not have even parity.
 These states cannot be prepared locally and their non-local correlations can be exploited for quantum tasks such as quantum teleportation or quantum data hiding \cite{verstraete2003quantum,schuch2004nonlocal,schuch2004quantum}.
-Moreover, we define biseparable fermionic states as states of the form \eqref{eq:bisep} where each $\rho_{\mathcal{I}_k}$ and $\rho_{\overline{\mathcal{I}}_k}$ commute with the local fermionic parity of the subsystems they pertain to.
+Moreover, we define biseparable fermionic states as states of the form~\eqref{eq:bisep} where each $\rho_{\mathcal{I}_k}$ and $\rho_{\overline{\mathcal{I}}_k}$ commute with the local fermionic parity of the subsystems they pertain to.
 Fermionic states thus possess GME if they are not fermionic biseparable.